surprisetalk/croak/README.md

 This would probably be better done on paper first.

+Forget about types and stuff and just make it usable.
+Worry about making it "correct" later.

 Think long and hard about monadic vs dyadic operators.

 At some point in time, I want to redo all the symbols to make them "intuitive", and then make a font for beautiful, convenient typing experiences.